wilsonmar/scala/README.md

   NOTE: Default visibility in Scala is public.

-  NOTE: Scala has no static variables or methods.

 0. Save the file as name <strong>HelloWorld.scala</strong>.

    NOTE: The text editor applies text coloring for Scala.